backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - State.md

 > [!caution]+ We should NEVER attempt to manually edit the state files.
 > If we want to make changes to the state we should use terraform state commands.

+- Terraform stores the information about the state file version and the terraform version in the state file.
 ### Purpose of state
 - State file can be considered as a blueprint for all the resources that terraform manages in the real world.
 - Each resource that is created and managed by terraform will have a unique id.